Yellow Flag screening in lumbar disorders

 The Keele STarT Back Screening Tool is a brief, validated tool (Hill et al 2008), designed to screen primary care patients with low back pain for prognostic indicators that are relevant to initial decision making.

 The instrument is being used by a range of clinicians to systematically identify patients ‘at risk' of persistent symptoms.

 The 9-item tool is designed to classify patients into one of three subgroups for targeted primary care management:

 - high risk (physical and psychosocial indicators)

 Psychology and Counselling Services

 For patients who are identified at high risk of persistent symptoms referral to psychology and counselling services should be considered.
 A list of local services are available in the Psychology and counselling services information sheet (PDF 164KB).

-Further information regarding assessing psychosocial yellow flags in acute low back pain as well as details of the acute low back pain screening questionnaire is available on the New Zealand Guidelines Group website.
+Further information regarding assessing psychosocial yellow flags in acute low back pain as well as details of the acute low back pain screening questionnaire (PDF 589KB) is available on the New Zealand Guidelines Group website.